-‘Everything Everywhere All at Once’s’ multiverse is a beautifully messy ode to the internet
+‘Everything Everywhere All at Once’ is a mesmerizing ode to the internet

 “We specifically love science fiction that has a sense of humor and also goes to philosophical extremes,” said Scheinert.
 (They cite Douglas Adams and Kurt Vonnegut alongside The Matrix and Fight Club.)
 There were a lot of ideas they wanted to explore, too: mental health, attention, the immigrant experience, lives not lived, information overload, the gaps between family members and generations, the quandaries of the internet and of the universe.
 “And butthole humor,” said Scheinert.
 (More on that later.)

-But the multiverse also looked like treacherous terrain.
+But the multiverse also looked like treacherous territory.
 The idea was already starting to become a staple of a parade of contemporary sci-fi and fantasy stories.
-And often, they thought, it wasn’t just complicated but emotionally deadening and frivolous—a new way for tortured scriptwriters to tee up visual sequences and sequels, rather than, say, actual human feelings.
+And often, they thought, it came across as complicated and nonsensical and emotionally-deadening—like a new way for tortured scriptwriters to tee up visual sequences and sequels, rather than, say, to explore interesting ideas or genuine feelings.

 “I don’t care about multiverse movies,” Kwan said.
 “Once the multiverse is introduced, nothing matters—there is no choice, and a character’s nothing without his choices.
 So everything’s watered down.
 There’s like, five Spider-Men now?
 Why?”
 It was 2018’s Into the Spider-Verse that thrust the idea into the mainstream.
 “No knock on Marvel—it’s just that the multiverse theory goes in that direction.”
 (Even as the two tried to escape the shadow of that other superhero universe, it would still loom over Everything.
 Anthony Russo and Joseph Russo, the fraternal directors of Avengers: Infinity War and other Marvel blockbusters, signed on as the producers behind Everything’s large-for-Daniels-but-still-relatively-tiny $25 million budget.
 And as they began shooting, the two were approached to make Marvel’s Loki, another multiverse-spanning saga, but opted to pass.)